 - Group submissions and feedback is supported.

-- *New feature* includes a Turnitin plagiarism plugin so that an originality report can be generated for any paper submitted by a student individually, or on behalf of a group.
+- Includes a Turnitin plagiarism plugin so that an originality report can be generated for any paper submitted by a student individually, or on behalf of a group.

-- Accepts any file format less than 2Gb in size including multiple files ‘zipped’ into a single file.
+- Accepts any file format less than 2Gb in size, including multiple files ‘zipped’ into a single file.
 Here is the Student quick guide to the Moodle Assignments.

-- Feedback and grading options include scored rubrics and grading forms, video feedback, annotations overlaid on submissions, and attached files (eg. submissions annotated with Word comments), as well as options to allocate markers and to track marking stages.
+- Feedback and grading options include scored rubrics and grading forms, video feedback, annotations overlaid on submissions (see acceptable file types), and attached files (eg. submissions annotated with Word comments), as well as options to allocate markers and to track marking stages.